All Episodes

 I'm just in a normal ebb and flow of things.

-Uh there are always some uh some questions.
+There are always some questions.

-I I know I'm a lone wolf on this.
+Anyway, this whole football thing, folks, I know I'm a lone wolf on this.

 Everything they do is motivated by their desire for political victory.